 In 1969, a landmark Internal Revenue Service ruling formally decoupled hospitals' eligibility for exemption from any obligation to provide free care for the poor.
 With only minor modifications, nonprofit hospitals today enjoy virtually per se federal exemption.
 This per se exemption has been sharply criticized by advocates of charity care requirements and those who would prefer to put an end to tax exemption of hospitals altogether.
 Yet the exemption persists, protected politically by the interests that have come to depend on it and legally by the weight of decades of administrative and judicial precedent.

 80 Minn.
 L. Rev. 299-405 (1995)

 Scholarly Commons Citation

 Bloche, Maxwell Gregg, "Health Policy Below the Waterline: Medical Care and the Charitable Exemption" (1995).
 Georgetown Law Faculty Publications and Other Works.
-Paper 729.
+729.